H.E. Dell Higgie (Current Chair)

 Breifne O’Reilly has served as Co-Chair of the MTCR alongside his Icelandic Counterpart Bjarni Vestmann since October 2017.

-Bjarni Vestmann (Current Co-Chair)
+Bjarni Vestmann (Former Co-Chair)

 Bjarni Vestmann is currently Director of the Exercises and Operations Department in the Directorate for Defense of the Icelandic Ministry of Foreign Affairs.
 Prior to this position, Director Vestmann served as Minister-Counsellor at the Directorate for International and Security Affairs from September 2016 until October 2017.
 Between 2010 and 2016, he was based in Brussels as the Head of the Finance and Administration Department of the Financial Mechanism Office, overseeing the administration of the EEA Grants and Norway Grants.